The History of the Empire Kerry Blue Terrier Club

 demonstrations, movies of other Specialty shows, stewarding instruction,

 These all were a great aid to the smaller breeders and exhibitors who were

 swelling the ranks of Empire.
-These endeavors
+These endeavors continue today.

-By 1965 the Specialty Show was held in September with the Westchester
+1965 the Specialty Show was held in September with the Westchester Kennel

 the Greenwich Kennel Club show held the same weekend.

-Club, Associated Terrier Club, Queensboro Kennel Club,
+Staten Island Kennel Club, Associated Terrier Club, Queensboro Kennel Club,

 Wallkill Kennel Club etc. Today the Club has Supported entries at the shows

-surrounding their Specialties: Long Shore Southport Kennel Club, Brookhaven Kennel
+surrounding their Specialties: Long Shore Southport Kennel Club, Brookhaven

 passed on or retired affecting the number of AKC registered Kerries.